nymtech/nym/documentation/operators/src/testing/performance.md

 # Performance Testing

+> To configure your node for a testing event, visit [node setup page](node-setup.md).

 Nym Mixnet has been running on mainnet for quite some time already.
 There is still work to be done in order for the network to meet its full potential - mass adoption of privacy on network level through fully distributed Mixnet.

 Nym therefore calls out the decentralised community of operators to join the Performance testing events in order to **overall increase quality of Nym Mixnet**.
 The main takeaways of such event are: